Innovators Seek Innovators

 As a firm that serves the world’s greatest visionaries, we know that creativity and innovation are the result of seeing the world from multiple different perspectives.
 Having a diverse team enhances the quality of legal services we provide to our clients, sustains our standing as a premier IP law firm, and strengthens the fabric of our firm.

 Fish & Richardson, the premier global intellectual property law firm, is trusted by the world’s most innovative and influential companies.
 Fish was established in 1878, and now has more than 400 attorneys and technology specialists in the U.S., Europe, and China.
 Our success is rooted in our creative and inclusive culture, which values the diversity of people, experiences, and perspectives.
-Join Fish’s Minneapolis team in our fast-paced Litigation Practice Systems Department as a Litigation Assistant.
+Join Fish’s Minneapolis team in our fast-paced Practice Systems Department as a Patent Paralegal (IDS/Formalities).

 How Will You Make a Difference?